PaulZC/F9P_RAWX_Logger/UBX.md

 - both receive and transmit buffers for both Serial1 and Serial5 are increased in size, so you end up using four times as much RAM as necessary
 - the buffer size will be reset each time the Adafruit boards is updated

-In this project, we work around this by creating a separate large SerialBuffer using the same class as a normal RingBuffer.
+In this project, we work around this by creating a separate large SerialBuffer using the same class as a normal serial RingBuffer.
 A timer interrupt is used to check for the arrival of Serial1 data and move it into SerialBuffer.
 The main loop then reads the data from SerialBuffer using the inherited
 .available and .read_char functions.